 1. Rideshare Business

 Okay, you probably already are doing this one but in case you aren’t, this is a great business option if you have a car and enjoy interacting with people.
-You can sign up for Uber or Lyft (if you haven’t already) and start driving as soon as your driver account has been verified and your car is inspected.
+You can start a business for under $500 by signing up for Uber or Lyft (if you haven’t already) and start driving as soon as your driver account has been verified and your car is inspected.

 2. Start a Blog

 Running a blog can be way more than just a hobby – just look at The Rideshare Guy.
+Blogs are easy to start and a great business to start for under $500.
 When you treat your blog like a business, it could start earning money like one.
 Produce quality content and focus on serving your readers.
 Then, you can start to monetize your blog with ads, helpful products, affiliates, sponsored content, and more.

 First, you’ll need to choose a topic that you’re passionate about and set up a self-hosted blog so you can monetize it.
 We recommend Bluehost for web hosting because it’s affordable and easy to get set up.
 Bluehost has hosting packages as low $3.95 per month.
 Aside from hosting, you may need to pay for a theme and while some basic designs for blogs are free, others range between $50 and $150.

-Also, having an email list is a must and we recommend using ConvertKit because it’s user-friendly and integrates well.
+Also, having an email list is a must, and we recommend using AWeber because it’s user-friendly and integrates well.